LMFT vs Mental Health Counselor (LPC) – What’s the Difference?

 What is the difference between an MFT and a mental health counseling degree?

-Marriage and family therapists (MFTs) and mental health counseling master’s degree programs are similar in the time required to complete, usually ranging from around two to three years.
+Marriage and family therapists (MFTs) and mental health counseling master’s degree programs are similar in the time required to complete, usually ranging from 2 to 3 years.
 Both programs will require students to complete clinical experience during the program, which is usually in the form of an internship under the supervision of a licensed counselor or therapist.
 After completion of both MFT and mental health counseling master’s degrees, graduates will be able to apply for the licensure required to begin practicing.

-The difference between the programs is coursework.
+The difference between the programs lies in the coursework.
 In MFT programs, students focus on subjects related to family systems and couples therapy, including child and adolescent counseling, trauma and grief work, and human sexuality.

-In mental health counseling master’s degree programs, students learn about multiculturalism and diversity; theories of psychopathology and other systems; biological and development bases of behavior; and social, organizational and community basis of behavior.
+In mental health counseling master’s degree programs, students learn about multiculturalism and diversity; theories of psychopathology and other systems; biological and developmental bases of behavior; and social, organizational and community basis of behavior.

 In both MFT and mental health counseling master’s degree programs, students typically learn about laws and ethics, case conceptualization and formulation, mental health disorders, and research methods and statistics.